a former CRA Auditor will

 Scientific Research & Experimental Development (SR&ED)

-is one of the most attractive incentives in the world!
+is among the most attractive incentives in the world!

-Canadian Controlled Private Corporations receive Government of Canada cheques equal to:
+Canadian Controlled Private Corporations receive cheques from the Government of Canada equal to:

 ⅔ of qualifying salaries +